needle-mirror/com.unity.sentis/Documentation~/use-model-output.md

 # Use output data

-After you [get the output from a model](get-the-output.md) as a tensor, you can postprocess the data to use it in your project.
+After you [get the output from a model](get-the-output.md) as a tensor, you can post-process the data to use it in your project.

 You can also use [WorkerFactory.CreateOps](do-complex-tensor-operations.md) to do calculations on tensor outputs.

 ## Convert to a flattened 1D array

+Use `MakeReadable` to move a tensor on the GPU to the CPU before you read it.
 Use `ToReadOnlyArray` to convert tensor data to a flattened 1D array of floats or ints.

 For example:

 ```
 TensorFloat outputTensor = worker.Execute(inputTensor).PeekOutput() as TensorFloat;
+outputTensor.MakeReadable();
 float[] outputData = outputTensor.ToReadOnlyArray();
 ```